OKJay50/SVGLOGO-BOY/README.md

 To run this project, you need to have Node.js installed on your system.
 If you don't have Node.js installed, you can download it from [Node.js website](https://nodejs.org/).

 1. Clone the repository to your local machine:
-Save to grepper

 git clone [repository-url]

 css

 2. Navigate to the project directory:

-Save to grepper
-cd svg-logo-generator
+` cd svg-logo-generator

 markdown

 3. Install the necessary dependencies:

-npm install
+` npm install:

-shell
+- inquirer
+- fs

 ## Usage

 To start the application, run:

-Save to grepper
-node index.js
+- node index.js

-csharp

 Follow the on-screen prompts to input your desired text, text color, shape, and shape color.
 The generated SVG logo will be saved in the project directory as `logo.svg`.